 After gaining work experience in Canada, you will be eligible for immigration programs for permanent residence.
 The type of program suited for you will depend on your work experience, job group, and English skills.

-The University of Toronto is the best university in Canada for international students.
-It has over 980 programs while most noted for its curricula in communication theory and literary criticism.
-U of T is spread out in three campuses that house over 18 faculties and divisions, libraries, and sports facilities.
+The University of Toronto is the best in Canada for international students.
+It has over 980 programs most noted for its curricula in communication theory and literary criticism.
+U of T is spread out over three campuses that house over 18 faculties and divisions, libraries, and sports facilities.
 Independent departments then commune in the university’s Hart House, its heart of recreational life.

 Major scientific breakthroughs happened at U of T, and several examples of such breakthroughs include insulin and stem cell research, the first electron microscope, and the first successful lung transplant.
 Due to its excellent research output, the university receives the most funding from the private and governmental sectors.